krasserm/fairseq-image-captioning/README.md

   Additionally use `--max-source-positions 64` when using this option.
 - `--feature-spatial-encoding`.
 Learn spatial (2D-positional) encoding of bounding boxes or grid tiles.
 Disabled by default.
   Positional encodings are learned from bounding box or grid tile coordinates and their size.
+- `--criterion self_critical_sequence_training`.
+Enables self-critical sequence training (SCST) \[1\] with modifications described in \[4\].
+The beam size during SCST can be configured with `--scst-beam` (default is 5) and the beam search length penalty with `--scst-penalty` (default is 1.0).
+Please note that SCST uses a custom sequence generator so that back-propagation through beam search is possible.

 ## Setup

 ### Environment